sgarciav/sergiogarciavergara.com/_posts/2021-01-16-block-diagrams-in-latex.markdown

 \end{figure}
 ```

-The following sections describe the code you need to add within the `... code
+The following sections describe the code you need to add by replacing the
-...` section to draw block diagrams and flowcharts.
+`... code ...` section to draw block diagrams and flowcharts.

 ## Define Styles <a id="headerlink" name="tikz-define-styles" href="#tikz-define-styles" title="Permalink to this headline"></a>